tatatommy6/tatatommy6/README.md

 ## About Me

+I am from Korea, and I enjoy developing AI models using PyTorch and building backend servers with Flask.

+I am currently a high school student and plan to attend SUNY Korea as a Computer Science major in 2026.
 - What I learn these days: `Pytorch`, `AI algorithms`
 - What I like to make: `AI`, `Websites`